Academic Fresh Start

 Specialized Admission for Instructional Programs

 Several instructional programs have additional admission's requirements beyond admission into Hill College.
-The College requires Apply Texas admission applications and official transcripts to be turned into Enrollment Management as well as the requirements outline in these programs:
+The College requires Apply Texas admission applications and official transcripts to be turned into Student Information Services as well as the requirements outline in these programs: